Montagu Climbing Address & Contact Details

 Full-day trips are approximately seven hours long.

-Most trips meet outside 45 Mount Street (also known as Berg Street) in Montagu.
+Most trips meet outside our shop at 24 Bath Street (same building at the Tourism Office) in Montagu.
 If otherwise, your Guide will make arrangements before you arrive.

 A day of rock climbing is the perfect family activity, and is something the kids will love telling their friends about.
 We have specialised equipment for small children, and commonly take kids as young as four out climbing.
 As for a maximum age, if you can still make it up a ladder, there is plenty in Montagu you can climb.
 Our oldest person was 76 and his sister was was 65!

 We are more than happy to answer any questions you may have